Comparison·Jun 15, 2026·12 min read

 GDS Link is a serious enterprise originations platform.
 For tier-one banks with the right team and budget, it is a defensible choice.
 The platform is twenty years old for a reason and the reference list earns its place.

-For the lenders below tier-one, the enterprise originations model breaks on three things: implementation cost, the operator the platform is built for, and document intake treated as someone else's problem.
+For everyone else, the enterprise originations model breaks on three things: implementation cost, the operator the platform is built for, and document intake treated as someone else's problem.
 Those are not solvable with a discount.
 They are structural.

 If you are evaluating decisioning platforms, the right comparison is not which vendor is cheaper.
 The right comparison is which vendor is built for the buyer making the decision and the applications you actually receive.